heinzwittenbrink/slides-contentstrategy4degrowth/contentstrategy4degrowth.md

 [Carbon countdown clock: how much of the world's carbon budget have we spent? | Environment | The Guardian](https://www.theguardian.com/environment/datablog/2017/jan/19/carbon-countdown-clock-how-much-of-the-worlds-carbon-budget-have-we-spent "Carbon countdown clock: how much of the world's carbon budget have we spent? | Environment | The Guardian")

-# Wir produzieren durch unseren Lebensstil CO2
+# Our Lifestyle is CO2 intensive

-## "Imperiale Lebensweise"
+## "Imperial Lifestyle"

 ![](https://i.guim.co.uk/img/static/sys-images/Guardian/Pix/pictures/2015/12/2/1449046370471/4d8525a5-be37-4d04-a275-ccdbd30c98b7-620x431.jpeg?width=620&quality=45&auto=format&fit=max&dpr=2&s=873971462ef09511ffbd72392247dbde)